CS 12 / 201, DHP D291

 - You may not resubmit until you have received feedback on your assignment.
 (If you know your first attempt isn’t going to be good enough before you even see our feedback, then see the Late Work Policy above.)

-- You start the semester with five (5) resubmission tokens.
-Each time you resubmit an assignment, you spend one (1) of your tokens to do so.
-Resubmitting an assignment multiple times will require a token for each resubmission.
-(For example, if you resubmit a briefing paper, the resubmission still doesn’t Meet Expectations, and you revise and resubmit again, then that would cost you two (2) tokens – one for each resubmission.)
+- You start the semester with eight (8) resubmission attempts.
+Each time you resubmit an assignment, you spend one (1) of your attempts to do so.
+Resubmitting an assignment multiple times will require an attempt for each resubmission.
+(For example, if you resubmit a briefing paper, the resubmission still doesn’t Meet Expectations, and you revise and resubmit again, then that would cost you two (2) attempts – one for each resubmission.)

 Your letter grade will be determined by how many assignments in each category are graded at a Meets Expectations or higher level.
-The scale is slightly different for CS 201 / DHP D291 students than for CS 12 students (partly due to the difference in the debate assignment).
-The “Projects” category consists of: the large briefing paper, the presentation, and the debate.
+The scale is slightly different for CS 201 / DHP D291 students than for CS 12 students (partly due to the differences in the assignments).
+The “Projects” category consists of: the project paper, the presentation, and the simulation.

-The way to read these is, using the CS 201 / DHP D291 grading table for example, to earn an A you need to Meet Expectations on all 5 labs, all 5 short briefing papers, the large briefing paper, the presentation, the debate, and 5 out of the 6 final exam questions (with the 6th question being no worse than “Needs Minor Improvements”).
-To get a C, you need to Meet Expectations on 3 of the labs, 3 of the briefing papers, 2 of the projects, and 3 of the final exam questions (with the other exam questions being no worse than “Needs Minor Improvements”).
-If you do not meet the criteria for a D, then you will get an F. Also, doing better in some categories does not make up for under-performing in other categories.
-For example, in the very unlikely scenario where you Meet Expectations on all 5 short briefing papers, all projects, and all final exam questions, but on only 2 of the labs, then you get a D. (So that might give you a hint about which assignments you should spend your resubmission tokens on.)
+The way to read these is, using the CS 201 / DHP D291 grading table for example, to earn an A you need to Meet Expectations on all 5 labs, all 5 short briefing papers, the large briefing paper, the presentation, the simulation, and at least 90% of the quiz questions.
+To get a C, you need to Meet Expectations on 3 of the labs, 3 of the briefing papers, 2 of the projects, and at least 70% of the quiz questions.
+Also, doing better in some categories does not make up for under-performing in other categories.
+For example, in the very unlikely scenario where you Meet Expectations on all 5 short briefing papers, all projects, and all quiz questions, but on only 2 of the labs, then you get a D. (So that might give you a hint about which assignments you should spend your resubmission attempts on.)

 CS 201 / DHP D291